Ewaqarkhan/project_with_python/README.md

 # project_with_python
-1. Authentication a.
 The user should be able to sign-in to use the application.
 In case the user does not have an account, he/she should have to sign-up. the user should enter the username and password.

 Sign-up should require username, email address, password and confirm password fields from the user.